gavinlyonsrepo/displaylib_16bit_PICO/README.md

 ### Advanced buffer mode

 Advanced buffer mode.
-There is advanded buffer mode where the code writes to a global screen buffer instead of the VRAM of display.
+There is advanced buffer mode where the code writes to a global screen buffer instead of the VRAM of display.
 It is off by default more details at readme, which is in the 'doc' folder [at link.](extra/doc/buffer_mode/README.md)

 ### Test